Finite $2$-groups with exactly three automorphism orbits: 3 -orbit 2 -groups to squarings data and back

-Some of these facts were already used by Higman in his paper on the classification of Suzuki $2$-groups, see \cite[beginning of Section 2, p.~80]{Hig63a}.
-As Higman did not give a proof of any of the assertions from Proposition \ref{4presProp} and the authors are also not aware of any other published proofs of them, we will, for the sake of completeness, give a proof of them in the Appendix, see Subsection \ref{app1}.
-In any case, Proposition \ref{4presProp} will allow us to establish a bijective correspondence between nonabelian $3$-orbit $2$-groups and equivalence classes of squarings resp.~maximal data, defined as follows:
+These six facts are easily verified.
+Some were used (without proof) by Higman to classify the Suzuki $2$-groups, see \cite[beginning of Section 2, p.~80]{Hig63a}.
+As the authors are unaware of published proofs of facts 1--6, we will, for the sake of completeness, prove Proposition~\ref{4presProp} in the Appendix, see Subsection~\ref{app1}.
+Proposition~\ref{4presProp} will allow us to establish a bijective correspondence between nonabelian $3$-orbit $2$-groups and equivalence classes of squarings resp.~maximal data, defined as follows:

 \begin{definition} Let $m,n\in\IN^+$, $\sigma\colon\IF_2^m\rightarrow\IF_2^n$.